Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Beyond the Wall:
-- The chapter opens with Bran Stark, Meera Reed, and Hodor venturing beyond the Wall in their quest for answers and Bran's destiny as the Three-Eyed Raven.
+- The story continues with Bran Stark, Meera Reed, and Hodor venturing beyond the Wall in their quest for answers and Bran's destiny as the Three-Eyed Raven.
 - They navigate the treacherous terrain, facing challenges and dangers as they seek out the ancient knowledge that lies hidden.
 2. Tapping into the Weirwood Network:
 - Bran harnesses his warging abilities to connect with the Weirwood trees and access the vast network of knowledge and memories they hold.